rubayahasansinthiya-lab/Network-Security/packet-sniffing/testing-running-packet-sniffer-python-tutorial.md

-# How to Test and Run Your Python Packet Sniffer (Easy English Guide)
+# How to Test and Run Your Python Packet Sniffer

 This is the final guide in the series.
-It explains, in simple English, how to finish displaying TCP and UDP data, and how to **run and test** your finished packet sniffer.
+It explains, how to finish displaying TCP and UDP data, and how to **run and test** your finished packet sniffer.

 ---